emenendez/gpxutils/README.md

 ### Installation

+#### Windows

 1. Install [Python 3.4](https://www.python.org/downloads/) or newer.

-2. Install gpxutils from a command prompt:
+2. Install gpxutils from a Windows command prompt:
    `pip3 install git+https://github.com/emenendez/gpxutils.git`

 3. Install the [USB Drive Letter Manager](http://www.uwe-sieber.de/usbdlm_e.html).

-4. Add the following to the end of `c:\Program Files\USBDLM\USBDLM.ini`:
+4. Create a new text file with the following and save it as `c:\Program Files\USBDLM\USBDLM.ini`.
    ```
 [OnArrival1]
 FileExists=%drive%\Garmin\GPX
 open="gpxpull" -o "C:\GPX-out\" %drive%
 ```

+#### Mac

+gpxutils itself is cross-platform by default.
+It should be possible to automate GPS downloads with an AppleScrit Folder Action; contact me if you have success or would like to try.

+#### Linux

+gpxutils itself is cross-platform by default.
+It should be possible to automate GPS downloads with a udev script; contaact me if you have success or would like to try.